Richard H. R. White: International Study

-When he returned in 1962, he was appointed to a position at Evelina London Children's Hospital, part of Guy's Hospital where he introduced his new biospy technique.
+When he returned in 1962, he was appointed to a position at Evelina London Children's Hospital, part of Guy's Hospital where he introduced his new biopsy technique.
 While there, White formed a partnership with the nephrologist Stewart Cameron.
 They both worked together to provide a comprehensive nephrology service, Cameron offering the adult service and White offering the same service for children.
 Together they decided to conduct a clinicopathological study of children with nephrotic syndrome in the region southeast and southwest of the River Thames.
-The work started the embyro of a renal unit at Guy's Hospital that eventually led to the development of a world-class paediatric nephrology centre that was run by both Cameron and Chisholm S Ogg.
+The work started the embryo of a renal unit at Guy's Hospital that eventually led to the development of a world-class paediatric nephrology centre that was run by both Cameron and Chisholm S Ogg.

-White's study attracted the attention of Henry Barnett, a peaditrician who worked in the Albert Einstein College of Medicine in the New York.
+White's study attracted the attention of Henry Barnett, a paediatrician who worked in the Albert Einstein College of Medicine in the New York.
 Barnett along with Chester Edelmann and Ira Greifer created the International Study of Kidney Disease in Children in 1966 in the United States.
 A number of international collaborators were recruited and White was the British member.
 The study on glomerular disease continued in seminal studies of children in the 1970s and 1980s.
 White along with Renée Habib in France and Jacob Churg in the USA were the lead assessors and reported on the pathology of the biopsies.
 The seminal study was transformational in increasing understanding of histopathology and the treatment of glomerular disease in children.
 It also defined new techniques in the management of renal biopsy and promoted the use of clinical trials.